use-inkubator/Ecosystem-Grants/applications/ZUNNO.md

   * **Deck Shuffling:** Cryptographically secure deck shuffling to ensure randomness.

-  * **Deployment on Pop Parachain:** ZUNNO's backend, built with ink\! smart contracts, will be deployed on the Pop parachain.
+  * **Deployment on AssetHub Parachain:** ZUNNO's backend, built with v6 ink\! smart contracts, will be deployed on the AssetHub parachain`s PolkaVM.

-  The architecture comprises frontend components (Web UI, Wallet Connection, State Manager, Merkle Tree Manager), blockchain components (Smart Contract, Merkle Tree Storage, Game State \- residing on the Pop parachain), and backend services (P2P Sync Service, Card Service).
+  The architecture comprises frontend components (Web UI, Wallet Connection, State Manager, Merkle Tree Manager), blockchain components (Smart Contract, Merkle Tree Storage, Game State \- residing on the AssetHub parachain), and backend services (P2P Sync Service, Card Service).
 The smart contract will be written in ink\!.
   - Do you need an audit for the contacts? **NO**
   - CATEGORY: Technical Showcase
   - Business model: